- What is Lead Ads?

 You can now engage with these new registrations, for example by adding them to a welcome program, by using the contact list directly as a recipient source.

-One easy way to do this is to set up two Automation Center programs.
-The first uses the New Contact entry point and follows that with a segment node which checks the contact against segment you created for the list, and then sends the contact an opt-in confirmation email.
+You can also create a program yourself by using the New Contact entry point and following that with a segment node which checks the contact against the segment you created for the list:

 Frequently asked questions